Sustainability made simple

 17. Partnerships for the Goals

-Overall, the development goals recognize strategies that improve health and education, reduce inequality, erase hunger, and spur economic growth to help end poverty.
+Overall, the development goals recognize strategies that improve health and education, reduce inequality, erase hunger and spur economic growth.

 Why is Sustainable Development Important?